uthpalaherath/uthpalaherath.github.io/_pages/research.md

 </figure>

 Dynamical Mean Field Theory (DMFT) is a many-body Green's function technique used to study Strongly Correlated Materials (SCM) in which a lattice is mapped onto a local interacting impurity problem and solved numerically using Quantum Monte Carlo methods to capture both itinerant and localized nature of electrons.
 The initial self-energy ($\Sigma$) is estimated from the self-consistent density obtained from DFT which is then projected into maximally localized Wannier functions (MLWF's) as the basis set which is then used to solve for the interacting DMFT density matrix.
 Full charge self-consistency is achieved by repeatedly updating the DFT and DMFT charge densities until they are both converged.<br>
-I am a developer of the open-source [DMFTwDFT](https://github.com/DMFTwDFT-project/DMFTwDFT) framework that interfaces various DFT codes with DMFT, enabling accurated simulations of SCM such as rare-earth perovskites.
+I am a developer of the open-source [DMFTwDFT](https://github.com/dmftwdft/DMFTwDFT3) framework that interfaces various DFT codes with DMFT, enabling accurated simulations of SCM such as rare-earth perovskites.

 **Investigating defects in SCM**<br>

-My research has highlighted the effects of oxygen vacancies [[U. Herath et al., arXiv:2212.07348v1 [cond-mat.str-el] (2022)](https://arxiv.org/abs/2212.07348)] and hydrogen doping [[S. S. Bhat et al., Phys.
+My research has highlighted the effects of oxygen vacancies [U. Herath et al., The Journal of Physical Chemistry C 2026 130 (2), 977-991](https://pubs.acs.org/doi/full/10.1021/acs.jpcc.5c03370)] and hydrogen doping [[S. S. Bhat et al., Phys.
 Rev. B 109, 205124 (2024)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.109.205124)] on metal-insulator transitions and diffusion in transition metal and rare-earth nickelate perovskites, with implications for neuromorphic computing and microelectronics.<br>
 I also implemented a symmetry based method to investigate alloying/defects in SCM with higher computational efficiency.

 **High-accuracy machine learning interatomic potentials for SCM**<br>